marktron/shades-chrome/README.md

 A partial list of things that don’t work great yet, or haven’t been attempted:

-- When you switch a page to dark mode, and then switch back, the colors aren’t restored exactly the same as they were originally.
 - The toolbar icon does not currently indicate whether you activated Shades or not.
 This would be useful since very large pages can take a few moments to render, creating a delay between pressing the toolbar button and seeing an updated page in dark mode.
 - Dark modes don’t persist yet from page to page on a site – you have to manually toggle the switch on every page load or refresh.
 - If HTML elements are inserted or loaded on the the page after you apply Shades, it doesn’t receive updated styles and can look out of place.
 - HTML elements styled with `:before` or `:after` pseudo-selectors aren’t being styled by Shades right now.
-- Shades does not yet try to restyle background image gradients, which can cause some elements (usually buttons) to look a little off.
 - Shades does not check to ensure updated text and background colors have sufficient contrast for accessibility.
 - Some sites have a dark header or footer and light body section.
 When you toggle Shades, it reverses this and the header section looks a little goofy.
 It might be nice to have a way to keep the header dark (try Shades on Github for an example of this problem).